t-muthuri/building-permit-cost-calculator-fe/README.md

 # to investigate

-* [] when I change the value of the cost of construction the ui does not rerender or update the cost
+* [x] <span style='color:green;'> when I change the value of the cost of construction the ui does not rerender or update the cost - this is because the calculation does not use this field </span>
 * [] when the upload page refreshes, the dowload button appears even before a file is uploaded
-* [] the calculator takes long to bring up the costs
+* [x] <span style='color:green;'> the calculator takes long to bring up the costs - the form handling is changed from onSubmit to onChange </span>

 # to do
+* [] Add a simulation engine that mimics the behaviour of a real-world system:
+    Simulate various aspects of building permits and construction processes, including factors like:
+    * [] cost calculations.
+    * [] permit status updates
+        * [] run a simulation of new permit applications being submitted, processed and approved
+        * [] calculate the estimated cos of constructions based on these permits
+            * [] software that uses various algorithms to model real-world processes.
+Takes input data and uses predefined rules to simulate outcomes.
+                * [] Example: when a user calculates amount of materials used, the engine can estimate the number of stones needed to construct a one bedroom unit of 40m2 and store the data.
+    * [] After generating the new states, the engine stores this updated information in the database.
+Make this data available for retrieval, analysis and further processing.
 * [] Simplicity (improve ui/ux):
     how can clients get to where/ what they want in less than three clicks on the approvals site?
     * [x] The home page is the calculator
-    * [] the form uses handleChange instead of handleSubmit to give results.
+    * [x] the form uses handleChange instead of handleSubmit to give results.
 Calculation is done as the input is given
     * [] give the option of using a slider in addition to filling in the numbers manually
     * [] the list of counties and type of projects are listed in plain view reducing the  number of clicks from two to one get rid of any unnecessary pages